B-AROL-O/FREISA/code/test-cubbit-ds3/README.md

 ## Sample code

-Under *code/test-cubbit-ds3* can be found a file named *code.ipynb* that represents a sample code for the basic actions that can be performed using python functions.
+File `code.ipynb` under `code/test-cubbit-ds3` is a Jupyter notebook which demonstrates the basic actions that can be performed using Python functions.

 ### Prerequisites